 (American, b.
 1946; resides in Chicago, IL)

-Patty Carroll was born in 1946 in Chicago, where she continues to live and work.
-She completed a BFA in Graphic Design from the University of Illinois, Champaign-Urbana (1968) and an MS at the Institute of Design, Illinois Institute of Technology, Chicago (1972).
-Carroll has taught at a number of schools including Studio Art Centers International in Florence, Italy; Royal College of Art in London, England; Aegean School of Fine Arts, Paros, Cyclades, Greece; and serves on the faculties of both the School of the Art Institute and Columbia College Chicago.
-Carroll’s work has been featured in numerous international exhibitions, including at the Royal Photographic Society in Bath, England; the White Box Museum in Beijing, China; the Galleria Gagliardi in San Gimignano, Italy; and the Museum of Contemporary Photography.
-Her work is held in numerous collections, including the Museum of Modern Art in New York; the Smithsonian Institution and Library of Congress in Washington D.C.; the Art Institute of Chicago and Museum of Contemporary Art in Chicago; California Museum of Photography in Riverside, California; and the Bibliothèque nationale de France, in Paris; among others.
-Carroll is published in Women Photographers (1990) and Changing Chicago (1989), and her books include: Spirited Visions: Portraits of Chicago Artists (1992), Culture is Everywhere (2002), and Living the Life: The World of Elvis Tribute Artists (2005), Man Bites Dog: Hot Dog Culture in America (2012) She currently teaches digital photography part-time at Columbia College Chicago and at The School of the Art Institute of Chicago.
+Patty Carroll completed a BFA in Graphic Design from the University of Illinois, Champaign-Urbana (1968) and an MS from the Institute of Design, Illinois Institute of Technology, Chicago (1972).
+Her work has been exhibited both nationally and internationally.
+Solo shows include: The Royal Photographic Society, Bath, England (1996); The Art Institute of Chicago (2004); the White Box Museum, Beijing (2010); and the Chicago Cultural Center (2012) among others.
+Group shows include: the Museum of Contemporary Art, Chicago (1980, 1984, and 1986); the Museum of Modern Art, New York (1984), and the Institute of Contemporary Art, Boston (1994) among others.
+Her work is held in numerous collections, including the Museum of Modern Art, New York; the Smithsonian Institution and Library of Congress, Washington D.C.; the Art Institute of Chicago; Museum of Contemporary Art, Chicago; and the Bibliothèque nationale de France, Paris; among others.
+Carroll is published in Women Photographers (1990) and Changing Chicago (1989), and her books include: Spirited Visions: Portraits of Chicago Artists (1992), Culture is Everywhere (2002), Living the Life: The World of Elvis Tribute Artists (2005), Man Bites Dog: Hot Dog Culture in America (2012) She currently teaches digital photography part-time at Columbia College Chicago and at The School of the Art Institute of Chicago.